 The Reverend George Grenfell was sent by the Baptist Missionary Society to Cameroon, arriving in January 1875.
 One of his earliest acts, was to explore the Yabiang River up to Abo, and then discovering and navigating the Sanaga River as far as Edea.
 A temporary trading station at Edea followed in 1892 at Sanaga/Edea falls where the town of Edea would later develop.

-A 1888 map of German Camerun shows the location of Edea, near Edea falls on the river Sanaga, about 30 miles up the river from the coast of West Africa.
+A 1888 map of Cameroon shows the location of Edea, near Edea falls on the river Sanaga, about 30 miles up the river from the coast of West Africa.
 Edea was the furthest navigable part of the river by steamboat (the falls stopped further upstream navigation), and its known that companies such as J. Holt & Co. had their own river steamers, making such locations ideal trading posts for exploiting the resources of the interiors of the colonies.
-The nearest town / port of Duala, or Duoala, or Dualla on the map is shown about 20 miles to the north west of Edea.
+The nearest town and port of Duala (Duoala or Dualla) is shown about 20 miles to the north west of Edea.

 Interestingly ‘The Missionary Review’ of 1912 notes that advance upstream beyond the Sanaga Falls was dangerous because of the dangerous falls and currents of the river and “further advance upstream involved personal danger as well, in consequence of the hostile attitude of the inland tribes”.
-The missionary outposts were seen as a dual strategy involving German military subjugation and follow-up missionary outposts – schools and churches – to bring ‘civilisation’.
-Following hot on their heels, were the traders.
+The missionary outposts were seen as a dual strategy involving German military subjugation and follow-up missionary outposts including schools and churches (to bring ‘civilisation’), followed closely by European traders and commercial exploitation.

-Slavery was only suppressed in 1896 in Edea and continued on a quiet basis in local tribes – which the German administrators largely ignored – although the slave markets in Cameroon were closed.
+Slavery was only suppressed in Edea by 1896, but continued on a quiet basis within local tribes – which the German administrators largely ignored to avoid conflict.
+The slave markets in Edea were permanently closed.
 (Germans in the Cameroons 1884-1914, Harry R. Rudin)

 For more information on the Edea Mission, http://www.bmarchives.org/ has pictures and maps and construction plans.

 We don’t know why Lewis left Gardiner’s in Bristol to head off into the unknown, remote, and potentially dangerous and very unhealthy Edea, in German administered Cameroon.
 Malaria and Sleeping Sickness along with other ‘fevers’ were very common – Lewis ended up contracting Malaria, and suffered from it for the rest of his life.

 Added to that, Cameroon still had occasional fighting between Europeans and hostile indigenous peoples, in 1886, after the Germans suppressed the missionaries at Joss town in Cameroon, and killed one of the Christian chiefs.
-The Woermann subagent Mr Pontanies was removed from his factory just outside town by a mob, had his head cut off and stuck on a pole, before it was paraded around the town.
+The Woermann subagent Mr Pontanies was removed from his factory just outside town by a mob, had his head cut off which was then stuck on a pole, and it was paraded around the town.
 (West London Standard, November 6, 1886).
-The Germans burnt the whole town down in retaliation.
-And the Missionary Review of 1912, whilst Lewis was there, highlighted the hostile attitudes of some tribes further upriver from Edea, and a Mahdist inspired insurrection was underway in Northern Cameroon during 1907 when Lewis arrived.
+The Germans forces burnt the whole town down in retaliation.

 All in all, by modern standards, you have to question why Lewis ever went there?

-Lewis’ trading post wasn’t even in the relatively connected Douala area of Cameroon, with a thriving ‘European’ colony, and the German administration and radio station (providing valuable contact to the outside world).
-He would be based some 30 miles away at Edea, with very poor communications before the railways were built later in his time there, and only rough trails through the jungle/bush to Douala or a dangerous river boat journey to link to the ocean to connect him to the outside world.
-And isolated with only a small community of Europeans – traders and missionaries, and some German administrators.
+Lewis’ trading post wasn’t even in the relatively connected Douala area of Cameroon, with its thriving ‘European’ colony and modern facilities, German administration and radio station (providing valuable contact to the outside world).
+He was based some 25 miles away at Edea, with its very poor communications through jungle tracks to Douala and the dangerous navigation of the Sanaga River to the ocean.
+The railway would not be built for a few years.

 You get a sense of attitudes, when you research the Royal Colonial Institute (RCI), of which Lewis was a non-resident fellow from at least 1912 to 1916, his entry is as follows: